mfractor/mfractor.content/Protecting Xamarin Apps From Reverse Engineering With Dotfuscator/readme.md

 ## Introduction

 https://www.preemptive.com/products/dotfuscator/overview

 This article covers how to setup Dotfuscator on your Mac, how to integrate it into your app and what the end-result looks like.

 ## The Benefits Of Obfuscation

+One of the benefits of .NETs Intermeddiate Language (IL) is also one of its drawbacks;

+Obfuscation is the process of taking code and "scrambling" it to a

+When we compile a

 ## Install Dotfuscator Build Tools